ivanquayson/Password-Strength-Checker/README.md

 ## Author
 Ivan Elorm Fugar
 ## Note  📌
 This script is for educational purposes only and should not be used for production password validation.
-For a more robust password strength checker, consider using a established library or service.
+For a more robust password strength checker, consider using an established library or service.